Coreyimurphy91/iGottaGo/README.md

 <br>

 ## Implementation
 Getting started, I used the [Yellow Pages API](https://rapidapi.com/dodocr7/api/yellow-page-us) from rapidapi.
-In order to populate the restaurant database, I pulled several datapoints from the API including the name, type of restaurant, address(address, street, state, and zip), hours of operation, and longitiude/latitude for an unfulfilled idea about displaying the location on a map using another API.
+In order to populate the restaurant database, I pulled several datapoints from the API including the name, type of restaurant, address(address, street, state, and zip), hours of operation, and longitiude/latitude.
+Latitude/longitude were for an unfulfilled idea about displaying the location on a map using another API.
 I seeded my database with about 100 restraunts from the Los Angeles area to provide examples to any user that enters the app.
 Using relationships(hasMany -> belongsTo), I allowed the user to create reviews on each restaurant with another set of datapoints(user's name, cleanliness, notable features, comfort(1 to 5), and an image URL).
 I touched up the app with a greyscale style, unsure of what colors would suit an app about restrooms.

 ## Installation
 If you are interested in installing this app on your own computer, follow these steps: